CarlosChicata/data_world_portfolio/Concepts/Data warehouse/README.md

   * When you extract data of external, i need to capture of identity source to accredit those data.
 * **Productivity low**: it's so hard to access and processing several sources in diference locations inside organization.
 * **From data to information**: it's so hard to reconciliate and normalize structure of data from several different sources to generate a column in report.

+## Modeling storing metadata of external data in data warehouse

 # Arquitecture in Data Warehouse
 There are 2 common models to implement data warehouse in enterprised world: Inmon and Kimball.
 Those are considered parents of data warehouse and define severel attributes, process and practices to implement it.